 A recent work industrial injury claim following an accident at work

-The claimant visited his GP who diagnosed him as suffering from torn quad muscles and damaged ligaments to his right leg.
+After the accident, Mr W visited his GP, where he was diagnosed with torn quad muscles and damaged ligaments on his right leg.
 He also suffered a cut to his left leg and severe bruising to his legs, arms and hands.
 The GP advised the claimant to use crutches to aid his mobility as he was unable to walk unaided and also suggested the claimant would benefit from physiotherapy.

-Two months after the accident the claimant began suffering from loss of feeling in his abdomen.
+Two months after the accident, Mr W began suffering from loss of feeling in his abdomen.
 He was prescribed painkilling medication and referred to a neurologist.
 He was also admitted to hospital as an in- patient for one week where he had a full body scan which showed that there was a cystic lesion to the thoracic cord of his spine.
-He was referred to go to the pain clinic on four occasions for treatment.
-The Claimant also suffered physiologically as a result of the accident and he was prescribed anti-depressants.
+He was referred to go to the pain clinic on four occasions for treatment and also suffered physiologically as a result of the accident and he was prescribed anti-depressants.

 We can help you make an industrial injury claim

-If you have been injured in a work accident, call us now for free and impartial legal advice.
-We can tell you the chances of realistically making a successful industrial injury claim.
-If you decide to go ahead, we will work hard for you to ensure you get the full compensation you are entitled to, including any loss of earnings and out of pocket expenses, such as prescription charges or medical bills.
+If you have been injured in a work accident, call us now for expert legal advice.
+We will work hard for you to ensure you get the compensation you are entitled to, including any loss of earnings and out of pocket expenses, such as prescription charges or medical bills.
 Call us now on 0800 197 32 32.